I, yes I, am God. Besides me, there is no savior. Isaiah 43:11

 Deliverance of God’s People

-19 Look!
+19 Behold!
 I will do a new thing.

-I will even make a way in the wilderness,
+I will make a way in the wilderness,

 and rivers in the desert.

-20 The animals of the field, the jackals and the ostriches, shall honor me,
+20 The animals of the field will honor me,

 21 the people which I formed for myself,